AramKoorn/TenBagger/README.md

 vi ~/.tenbagger/environment.yaml
 ```

-Alternatively, modify the portfolio.yaml in the user_data/portfolio/ folder.
+Alternatively, you can change the files in the ~/.tenbagger folder with your preferred text editor.

 ## Usage
 Real-time overview of portfolio.
 The portfolio automatically gets updated with the real-time stock/crypto prices while the app is running.
 The app can be closed by hitting q or CTRL+C.